 Classic Camp Activities: Camp wouldn't be the same without classic camp games like gaga, house of cards or poison dart frog.
 Campers get free time to choose games and activities they like, such as lanyards, fuse beads or four square in the quad.

 Wacky Water Field Days: Back by popular demand, as a huge highlight of recent summers, get ready for J-Camp's super-fun water days on the field with our water slides, crazy sprinklers, splash zones and more!

-Swimming: Chill out in the OFJCC pool and have some splash-tacular fun with camp friends in the pool.
+Swimming: Campers will chill out in the OFJCC pool and have some splash-tacular fun with camp friends.
 Campers will enjoy free swim and some awesome pool games each week with their group in the pool.

 Fun Fridays: Every Friday, campers across the entire campus will participate in ruach-filled individually themed camp days that celebrate the incredible week of camp.
 Fridays are filled with excitement and joy, and are the best way to end a week at camp!

 Chavurah and Lehitraot: We begin and end every day at camp with fun and meaningful rituals to build community together.
 Each morning camp groups come together as one to sing and cheer and play some fast-paced games to wake up and begin the day with lots of camp spirit.
 At the end of each day, groups wind down by sharing something they are thankful for and counselors award our special camp-value bracelets, highlighting ways campers have grown and demonstrated our camp values that day.

 | Session 1 (4-Week Session): June 10–July 5*

 (No camp on June 19 or July 4 in observance of Juneteenth and Independence Day)

 | Session 2 (4-Week Session): July 8–August 2

 | $2235 Members | $2432 General Public